Running Glossary: Your Complete Guide To The Lingo Of Runners

 A nutrition strategy that involves increasing the carbohydrates in your diet in the days leading up to an event to improve performance.
 Your body converts carbohydrates into a source of energy referred to as glucose (a type of sugar used for immediate energy).
 Excess glucose is stored as glycogen in your liver and muscles.

-Read Sports Nutrition: Healthy Carbs, Protein & Fats to learn more about nutritious ways to include carbohydrates in your diet and their role in your body.
+Check out Sports Nutrition: Healthy Carbs, Protein & Fats to learn more about nutritious ways to include carbohydrates in your diet and their role in your body.

 Cross-training

-For runners, refers to creating a balanced training program by varying your workouts with exercises other than running.
+For runners, cross-training refers to creating a balanced training program by varying your workouts with exercises other than running.
 These could include other cardio exercises such as cycling and swimming to improve your overall fitness and heart health, improving your strength through gym workouts like weight training with dumbbell exercises and kettlebell exercises, or your flexibility through yoga and Pilates.

 Cross-training makes you a stronger runner and has multiple benefits in allowing overused muscles to recover while working out muscle groups that are underused during running.
 It also supports your mental wellbeing by keeping your fitness routine balanced, fresh and invigorating.